tmscer/bthesis/README.md

 See them [here](https://f35ba6fb-bthe.s3.eu-west-1.amazonaws.com/notes.pdf).
 Heading on first page doesn't match, the PDF also contains notes on recommender systems.
 Updates are uploaded sporadically.

+# Cached computations

+Some computations take a lot of time.
+That's why we provide cached embeddings, their similarity matrices and other files.
+They can be downloaded from [here](https://f35ba6fb-bthe.s3.eu-west-1.amazonaws.com/cached-computations.tar), the size is a few GB.
+Put them in `datasets/citeulike-a-cache/` and you're good to go.